mavenugo/docker-bench/iperf/README.md

 * Host only test: iperf over localhost
 * Docker Test 1: iperf client from the host to docker server
+* Docker Test 2: iperf client on docker, iperf server on docker

 # Current Issues